Akarana

-Akarana is a racing yacht which was built in Auckland, New Zealand in 1888 by Robert Logan (Senior) to represent that country in the Australian Centennial Regatta held on Hobson's Bay, Victoria.
+Akarana is a racing yacht which was built in Auckland, New Zealand, in 1888 by Robert Logan (Senior) to represent that country in the Australian Centennial Regatta held on Hobson's Bay, Victoria.
 She was restored as New Zealand's bicentenary gift to Australia and is today currently the oldest vessel in the collection of the Australian National Maritime Museum.

-"Akarana" is the Maori name for Auckland, presented with the burgee of the Auckland.
+"Akarana" is the Māori name for Auckland.
+The yacht was presented with the burgee of the Auckland Yacht Club.

 Development

-Akarana was designed and built by Robert Logan (Senior) as a spec project with the hope of successfully completing in the Australian Centennial Regatta which was being held over the summer of 1888-1889.
+Akarana was designed and built by Robert Logan (Senior) as a spec project with the hope of successfully completing in the Australian Centennial Regatta which was being held over the summer of 1888–1889.
 The boat building market in New Zealand was in a downturn as the country was in the grip of a depression, and Logan hoped that success in completion would not only allow him to sell her in Australia, but would also lead to commissions from that country.

 Akarana was launched at North Shore, Auckland, on 5 October 1888.